ulrichSchreiner/atocker/README.md

-# atock
+# atocker
 Atom Editor in Docker (with go Dev Tools installed)

-Use the given `atock` script to start an instance or create an alias:
+Use the given `atocker` script to start an instance or create an alias:

 ```
 alias atocker='docker run  \